-Day 22 OMETEPE ISLAND
+Day 22, Saturday 27th February OMETEPE ISLAND

-To start this day, we will drive south to the port of San Jorge, where we will board a ferry to Ometepe Island, home to two awe-inspiring volcanoes - Concepcion and Maderas.
-These natural wonders are a significant attraction for tourists and researchers alike, as they offer unique opportunities to study volcanic activity and geology.
+To start this day, we will drive south to the port of San Jorge, where we will board a ferry to Ometepe Island, home to two awe-inspiring volcanoes -Concepcion and Maderas.
+These natural wonders are a significant attraction for tourists and researchers alike, as they offer a unique opportunity to study volcanic activity and geology.
 The island's topography, characterised by the two towering peaks, has also significantly shaped the local culture and economy.
 We will be at a community of women who have organised a sustainable community tourism project called 'village-hotel.
 We will visit a community and local families in the charming village of La Paloma.
 This clustered, rural settlement is located near Moyogalpa.
 It features small, lightly wooded gardens that evoke a sense of tranquillity and peacefulness.
-Later, we head back to our hotel for dinner.
+Later, we'll head back to our hotel for dinner.
 B/L/D

-Day 23 GRANADA & LAS ISLETAS
+Day 23, Sunday 28th February GRANADA & LAS ISLETAS

 Today, after breakfast, we'll take a city tour of Granada, starting with a visit to the traditional fruit and spice market within the vibrant and bustling colonial centre.
-A climb up the bell tower of La Merced church affords us a panoramic view of the city.
-We then stop at Café de la Sonrisa, enjoying a refreshing fruit smoothie - a favourite of the locals.
-The itinerary includes lunch at a restaurant and an afternoon of leisure to explore the city until late in the afternoon.
+A climb up the bell tower of La includes lunch at a restaurant and an afternoon of leisure to explore the city until late in the afternoon.
 Then, we will take a boat ride to visit the Isletas de Granada, an archipelago comprising more than 300 little islands that boast a serene paradise of water and jungle.
 This excursion concludes with the sunset behind the neighbouring volcano.
 We'll have a farewell dinner at the hotel.
 B/L/D